Text Size Print

 As advocates of life-long learning, the Professional Development Team (PDT) works with the Vice President for Student Affairs to plan and facilitate intentional, on-going professional development opportunities for the Student Affairs staff and select campus partners.

-Opportunities for faculty and staff to gather and reflect upon relevant campus programs or events
+- ongoing opportunities for faculty and staff to participate in and reflect upon major campus programs involving guest speakers.

-The PDT will provide input and depending on need, planning and coordination of:
+- The PDT will provide input and depending on the need, planning and coordination of:

 - To date, the "Leadership & Management/Administration," "Assessment, Evaluation, and Research," "Diversity, Equity, and Inclusion," and the "Law, Policy, and Governance" ACPA/NASPA Professional Competency Self-Assessments have been administered and results analyzed for all within Student Affairs.
 In the spring of 2014, the "Student Learning and Development" Competency will be introduced.
 All professional development retreats and sponsored programs and trainings will continue to be recorded and mapped along the Professional Competencies.

 - The PDT will review the purpose and use of the SA Shared Drive and make recommendations for new materials to be added.